- Pizza Dough Windowpane Test

 We’re sure you already know, but for those who don’t: you knead the dough to form healthy gluten strands.

-Since pizza bakers, no matter if they’re beginners or experts, find it hard to know when they need to stop, it results in a crust that’s either too brittle or too hard to chew.
+Since pizza bakers, whether they’re beginners or experts, find it hard to know when they need to stop, it results in a crust that’s either too brittle or too hard to chew.

 Not to mention, the pizza’s shape won’t be too appealing.